plotzing/plotzing/README.md

 ## **Generating Multiple Graphs Simultaneously**

-For more advanced users, the graph_master() function may be used with the **'list()**' command to generate multiple graphs simultaneously.
+For more advanced users, the graph_master() function may be used to generate multiple graphs simultaneously.
 For instance, the code below generates a bar graph with jealousy_wealthy on the y-axis and income (high or low) on the x-axis, and a violin plot with jealousy_attractive on the y-axis and income (high or low) again on the x-axis:

 ```{r, echo=TRUE, eval=FALSE}
 graph_master(list("jealousy_attractive", "jealousy_wealthy"),"income",splitx=TRUE, graphtype=c("bar","violin"))
 ```

 In the example above, the list() command is used to generate graphs with different dependent variables.
 However, the list() command may also be used to generate multiple independent variables instead by specifying a single dv and then the IVs in a list (e.g., **'graph_master("jealousy_attractive",list("income","gender"),graphtype=c("scatterplot","line"))**').
-Alternatively, users may plot the same variables across multiple graph types to see which graph type looks the best, as in the example below:
+Alternatively, when omitting the **`list`** argument, users may plot the same variables across multiple graph types to see which graph type looks the best, as in the example below:

 ```{r, echo=TRUE, eval=FALSE}
 graph_master("jealousy_attractive","gender", "relationship_status",graphtype=c("bar","violin")) #Generate the same graph in the form of a bar plot and in the form of a violin plot